bubikhonza/mlpsuite/README.md

 ##### Output data Kafka container:
 * Serves as messaging queue for transformed data.
-* This might be replaces with ELK stack

 ##### Spark Driver:
 * Part of Spark streaming engine